 Emergency contraception is often covered by benefits or insurance if it is prescribed by a doctor, but you don’t need a prescription to access the morning after pill.
 Levonorgestrel pills are available in Canadian pharmacies without a prescription.

 Another alternative is a copper intrauterine device.
 Again, this is available prescription only.
-The device is inserted by a doctor within 7 days of unprotected sex.
+The device is inserted by a doctor within seven days of unprotected sex.

 The copper IUD is generally thought to provide the most effective form of emergency contraception.

 Ready to put the control back in birth control?
-We got you.
+Start your free assessment with Felix today.

 The views expressed here are those of the author and, as with the rest of the content on Active Ingredients, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare provider.